pinc-official/pinc-docs/docs/introduction.md

 To put a Template-Node inside a slot, you place it between the opening and closing tag of the component and (optionally) add the `slot` attribute with the same name as the declared `#Slot`. <br />

 :::tip
-You may also add a `default`-Slot, by not adding a name to the `#Slot`-Tag.
+You may also add a `default`-Slot, by setting the key of the `#Slot` to an empty string (`""`).
 The default slots get all nodes passed in, which do not have a slot attribute.
 ```pi
 let default_slot = #Slot;
 ```